loginom/loginom-help-en-omegat/data/processors/preprocessing/partitioning.md

    There are three selection modes defined by "Priority test set position" parameter:

-   * *Определяется алгоритмом* — записи будут отобраны в соответствии с выбранным ранее методом сэмплинга.
+   * *Defined by algorithm*: records will be selected according to the previously selected sampling method.
-   * *В начале набора* — в качестве тестовой выборки будут использованы строки из начала набора, взятые в том же порядке, что и в исходной таблице.
+   * *Start of set*: the set start rows taken in the same order as in the source table will be used as the test sample.
    * *End of set*: the set end rows taken in the same order as in the source table will be used as the test sample.

 * **Random seed** is a starting seed (integer, positive ) that is used for initialization of pseudo-random number generator.
 Sequence of generator numbers is fully determined by the starting seed.
 If the generator is repeatedly initialized with the same starting seed, it will provide the same sequence of numbers.

-   The parameter affects the order of random partitioning to the test and training sets. Можно повторить разбиение, если подать те же данные и выставить тот же random seed.
+   The parameter affects the order of random partitioning to the test and training sets.
+It is possible to reproduce the partitioning if the same data is provided and the same random seed is set.

    The following commands are available for the parameter: